Understanding Medicare 2018

 If you go out of network, the cost sharing is greater than staying in network.
 Some plans have a deductible and additional maximum out of pocket for seeing non-network providers.
 Some plans have nationwide networks.

 Medicare Advantage plans are run by insurance companies and the plans are based on the county where you live.
 If you move out of the home county, you must change your plan.
+These plans typically have no premium.

 Understanding Medicare Supplements